Caltrain:

 Additional designs showcase a shrinking timeline as the train approaches the final stop.

-I emphasized accessibility and an inclusive design, which guided my trade-offs and design decisions.
-These screens work as a system to support Caltrain's diverse users.
+i emphasized accessibility and inclusive design, which guided my trade-offs and visual decisions.

-I emphasized accessibility and an inclusive design, which guided my trade-offs and design decisions.
-These screens work as a system to support Caltrain's diverse users.
+i emphasized accessibility and inclusive design, which guided my trade-offs and visual decisions.